-According to the National Women’s Business Council, women are “starting more than 1,140 businesses per day, employ 8 million people, and bring in annual revenues of $1.4 trillion.”
+According to the National Women’s Business Council, there are 13 million women-owned businesses in the U.S, employing 9.4 million workers and generating $1.9 trillion in revenue.
 Those are some impressive numbers!
 With that, there are a number of resources out there to help women-owned businesses get equal opportunities for success.

 Both governmental and private organizations have demonstrated a commitment to helping women-owned businesses compete in the US market.
 These groups provide mentoring, employment contracts, education, networking, and even federal contract priority ensure that women-owned businesses get a fair shake.